FFVIII/simple-todo-list/README.md

-# simple-todo-list

-# Getting Started with Create React App
+# simple-todo-list: Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).